ankitrekha01/RCE/README.md

 ## About The Project

 This is the server-side code of a Remote Code Executor.
-This is a project assigned by the Coding forum of my college and is similar to the Online IDEs of websites like CodeChef and Leetcode.
+It is similar to the Online IDEs of websites like CodeChef and Leetcode.

 Salient Features: